-In the case of dynamic testing, we actually test the software application by running the code and examining its dynamic behavior that includes the analysis of different parameters like response time, CPU usage, memory usage, etc.
+In the case of dynamic testing, we test the software application by running the code and examining its dynamic behavior which includes the analysis of different parameters like response time, CPU usage, memory usage, etc.

 Now, dynamic testing includes different levels of testing that start from unit testing and proceeds to integration, system, and finally acceptance testing.

 Unit Testing – It is the first level of testing in which the individual modules or the smaller building blocks of an application are tested in isolation.
 Its advantage is since we focus on smaller modules only, so it is easier to completely and exhaustively test that module.
 Also, the bugs found at this level can be fixed quickly and easily with lesser resources.